+Required Approvals

+ENVIRONMENTAL PERMITS AND REVIEWS

-Required Approvals Environmental Permits and Reviews ODOT capital projects demonstrate receipt of all environmental approvals and permits necessary for the Project to proceed to construction on the timeline specified.
+ODOT capital projects demonstrate receipt of all environmental approvals and permits necessary for the Project to proceed to construction on the timeline specified.
 The aggressive design schedule and accompanying environmental review schedule will be documented and completed well in advance of the final plans and start of construction.

-This Project is expected to receive a CE pursuant to the National Environmental Policy Act, indicating it is not anticipated to have a significant effect on the human environment.
-Permitting This Project is expected to fall under U.S. Army Corps of Engineers (USACE) Section 404 Nationwide Permit 14.
+This Project is expected to receive a categorical exclusion pursuant to the National Environmental Policy Act, indicating it is not anticipated to have a significant effect on the human environment.

+PERMITTING

+This Project is expected to fall under U.S. Army Corps of Engineers (USACE) Section 404 Nationwide Permit 14.
 Work will be within ODOT ROW, and it is not anticipated to require an individual permit.
 Also, ODOT has agency liaisons at USACE, who will accelerate and improve the consistency of permitting reviews for approval.

+RIGHT-OF-WAY ACQUISITION

-Right-of-way Acquisition Relocations and ROW acquisitions will not be required for the Project, enabling an efficient project development to anticipated construction without land acquisition processes.
-The U.S. Route 259 (US 259) corridor has at least 65 feet of ROW from the roadway's centerline, with some variations in offset reaching 130 feet.
+Relocations and ROW acquisitions will not be required for the Project, and this enables an efficient project development to anticipated construction without land acquisition processes.
+The US Route 259 (US 259) corridor has at least 65 feet of ROW from the roadway's centerline, with some variations in offset reaching 130 feet.
 This large ROW footprint minimizes the typical challenges associated with construction project impacts to residential and commercial property.

 Use of retaining walls, rural curb and gutter, drainage structures, and access management will be considered throughout Project design to resolve potential issues around ROW constraints along US 259.

+PUBLIC ENGAGEMENT

-Public Engagement ODOT has held multiple community outreach events to engage the public on the proposed Project.
+ODOT has held multiple community outreach events to engage the public on the proposed Project.
 The first public event was held on October 27, 2022, at the Broken Bow Senior High School auditorium in Broken Bow.
-The event included a presentation detailing a brief Project background, a description of existing conditions in the Project area, Project goals, interim improvements, current operational traffic volumes, and the findings of the level-of-service analysis.
+The event included the following:

+- A presentation detailing the Project background in brief

+- Description of existing conditions in the Project area

+- Project goals

+- Interim improvements

+- Current operational traffic volumes

+- Findings of the level-of-service analysis

 ODOT hosted another open forum in Broken Bow on May 16, 2023, to receive community feedback on the decision-making process.
 This meeting focused more on the 6-mile segment of US 259 between State Highway (SH) 259A South and Golf Course Road.
+It delivered new data and information on the suggested safety improvements intended to address the concerns resulting from the substantial growth of tourism and new development.

+ODOT held an in-person open house public meeting in Hochatown on March 26, 2024.
+The open house provided an update on current Project findings and solicited public feedback to support selection of Project alternatives.
+The meeting emphasized concerns for pedestrian safety and parking.

+ODOT has established a dedicated public website for this Project to encourage greater involvement from stakeholders and the general public, and to foster ongoing stakeholder engagement throughout the Project's development process.

+STATE AND LOCAL APPROVALS

-This meeting delivered new data and information on the suggested safety improvements intended to address the concerns resulting from the substantial growth of tourism and new development.
-ODOT has established a dedicated public website for this Project to encourage greater involvement from stakeholders and the general public, fostering ongoing stakeholder engagement throughout the Project's development process.
-State and Local Approvals The Project is presently included in ODOT's 8-year Construction Work Plan (CWP) and is also part of the Statewide Transportation Improvement Program, covering the initial 4 years of ODOT's 8-year CWP.
-The Project has received broad community support, with all letters of support available in the appendix of this application.
+The Project is presently included in ODOT's 8-year Construction Work Plan (CWP) and is also part of the Statewide Transportation Improvement Program (STIP) for Phase 1 and Phase 2, covering the initial 4 years of ODOT's 8-year CWP.
+The Project has received broad community support; letters of support are available in the appendix of this application.

+FEDERAL TRANSPORTATION REQUIREMENTS AFFECTING STATE AND LOCAL PLANNING corridors allows ODOT to focus its investment, maintenance activities, and enforcement efforts.